-Figs are a sweet fruit that are considered a delicacy, for humans that is.
+Figs are a sweet fruit that are considered a delicacy, for humans that is, just like melons.
 Are figs a safe sweet treat for your four-legged buddy?
 There are supporters and opponent to feeding figs to dogs and both parties have their valid reason.
-This article will outline some of the reason why an occasional fig is safe for dogs to eat but also why figs are potentially dangerous for dogs.
+This article will outline some of the reasons why an occasional fig is safe for dogs to eat but also why figs are potentially dangerous for dogs.

 Most pet owners will have shared a little bit of their food with their canine.
 Dogs may have been given human food as a special treat or as a replacement for their regular kibble.
 Before you decide to give Fido human food, remember that dogs may react differently to certain foods.
 With figs in particular, it is important to proceed with caution.